United States

 When Is Fuel Gas Conditioning Used?

-Any gas used in a combustion system must undergo conditioning, whether it is in liquid or gaseous state.
+Any gas used in a combustion system must undergo conditioning, whether it is in a liquid or gaseous state.

 Often, a fuel gas is too rich for use in a specific combustion system.
 In this situation, you would use fuel gas conditioning to remove heavy hydrocarbons and make the gas compatible with the manufacturer’s requirements.